I agree to sign up to the newsletter and receive occasional emails from TourScanner

-Lying deep beneath the church of Santa Maria Della Concezione is where you will find the Capuchin Crypt of Rome.
+Lying deep beneath the church of Santa Maria della Concezione dei Cappuccini is where you will find the Capuchin Crypt of Rome.
 Inside the crypt, there is a museum and several rooms that are the resting place of more than 4,000 monks who died between 1528 and 1870.

-Since 1851, The Capuchin Crypt has become a popular tourist attraction in Rome, with people visiting to discover the history rooted within the crypt.
+Since 1851, the Capuchin Crypt has become a popular tourist attraction in Rome, with people visiting to discover the history rooted within the crypt.
+With your Capuchin Crypt tickets, you can explore the museum and experience the underground burials and their stories.

 What can you expect to see inside the Capuchin Crypt with a guided tour?